 -Friedrich Nietzsche

 Depending on who's asking, I have lots of reasons I’ll give for why I make art and what kind of art I make.
-Sometimes I’ll explain that I prefer to make art that is accessible to the rural community I was born into.
+Sometimes I’ll explain I prefer making art that is accessible to the rural community I was born into.
 If the person is someone who also spends a lot of time making their own art, I’ll often tell them how I like to play with perspective; their perspective, my perspective, shared perspective––perspective is the only reality, weird.
 Probably the explanation I find myself giving and others accepting most easily is the “magic is normal” one.
 For some reason it’s very common for people to repeat this back to me like, “Oh, magic is real.”
 No. Magic is normal.
 I specify the normal part and then we generally get into a conversation about what magic means.
 People seem very willing to agree that there is something kind of magic about this world that we’re in, even if they’re uncomfortable admitting it, and when I discuss normal magic, the magic that anyone might sometimes come into contact with in a parking lot or in a waiting room, there’s never much of an explanation beyond that.
 Despite the impossible vagueness of the words “normal magic” the meaning does seem to be comprehended.
 I paint normal magic.

 Education